ibenedetti/Netlify-Ivan/README.md

 # React + Vite

+Rudimentary commit of portfolio project.

+Please pardon the messy files, I was testing for an error in my local machine, so I went all in.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: